What is It Like to Have a Sinus Infection?

 Sinus Infection Symptoms

-Pain: Pain is the most common sinus infection symptom.
-Your sinuses are located right below your eyes and behind your nose.
+Pain: Your sinuses are located right below your eyes and behind your nose.
 As they become inflamed and swell, your sinuses can put pressure on and cause pain in your forehead, your nose, your jaw, your eyes, and your teeth.
 Sinus headaches are a symptom of a sinus infection.

 Nasal Discharge: With a sinus infection, you will find yourself blowing your nose frequently.
 Your nasal discharge may range in colors from green to yellow or have a cloudy appearance.
 The discharge is a result of your sinuses draining into your nasal passages.
 The drainage may go down to the back of your throat, leading to an itchy or even sore throat.
 In some cases, it can cause you to sound hoarse.